KonstantinosPavlis/educational-software/README.md

 Any attempt to use, republish, or incorporate this code into other projects—whether commercial or non-commercial—without prior consent may result in legal action.

-For licensing inquiries or collaboration requests, please contact via Discord: @kostas25_ .
+For licensing inquiries or collaboration requests, please contact via email: konstantinos1125 _at_ gmail.com .

 © 2025 Konstantinos Pavlis, Theofanis Tzoumakas, Michael-Panagiotis Kapetanios.
 All rights reserved.